- Made of: A mixture of silver, tin, zinc, copper and mercury. Mercury is nearly 50% of the mixture.

 - A ceramic inlay or onlay needs to be large enough to prevent it from breaking.
 This means that the tooth must be reduced in size to make room for the extra bulk.

-- Glass ionomer matches the color of the teeth, but not always as well as composite resin.
+- Glass ionomer matches the colour of the teeth, but not always as well as composite resin.
 Resin-modified glass ionomer is usually a better match than traditional glass ionomer.

 - Glass ionomers release fluoride, which can help protect the tooth from further decay.